-The Salesiana de Barinas Center, as it is known in the area, began as an agricultural school in Naguanagua, in the state of Carabobo in 1934, and moved to the western plains of Barinas in 1984.
-The Center itself has a long history among Venezuelan camps with hundreds of students who have graduated from its agricultural studies program.
+The Salesiana de Barinas Center, as it is known in the area, began as an agricultural school in Naguanagua, in the state of Carabobo, in 1934 and moved to the western plains of Barinas in 1984.

-The Center offers its students an opportunity to combine theory with practice.
+The center offers its students an opportunity to combine theory with practice.
 The young students learn through a hands-on approach and learning in a classroom.
-They are able to take their classroom skills and put them directly to work on the farm fields that are a part of the Center.
-Students are taught theoretical and practical courses in greenhouses, growing vegetables, cereal crops, gardening, breeding, animal husbandry and veterinary sciences, and about milk, cheese and dairy products.
+They are able to take their classroom skills and put them directly to work on the farm fields that are a part of the center.
+Students take theoretical and practical courses in greenhouses, growing vegetables, cereal crops, gardening, breeding, animal husbandry and veterinary sciences, and dairy products.

 The mission of the school is to provide young farmers with a basic education as well as advanced studies in the latest agricultural practices and modern technologies, while moving toward efficiency in farming by exploring and testing new techniques in agriculture, horticulture, floriculture and animal husbandry.
 Salesian missionaries hope the agriculture degree program will entice more local youth to choose agriculture as their long-term livelihood.